otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/08-react-2.md

   // const [..., setCount] - second argument allows you to set the state variables's value
   // useState(0) - using the useState hook which sets an initial state value, i.e., 0

-  // count can not be accessed outside this function component

   return (
     <div>
       <p>You clicked {count} times</p>{" "}